haacked/haacked.com/_posts/archived/2005-11-29-following-up-on-the-dispose-pattern.aspx.markdown

 ---
 layout: post
-title: "Following Up On the Dispose Pattern"
+title: Following Up On the Dispose Pattern
 date: 2005-11-29 -0800
 comments: true
 disqus_identifier: 11267
 categories: []
+redirect_from: "/archive/2005/11/28/following-up-on-the-dispose-pattern.aspx/"
 ---

 Alright.
 Enough about vacations, it’s time to get back to work, so let’s dig our teeth into the dispose pattern again.
 In [a recent post](http://haacked.com/archive/2005//11/18/ACloserLookAtDisposePattern.aspx),